Battling addiction and ready for treatment?

 - Teen services

 Outpatient treatments cover several options, including therapy and behavioral health services, doctor visits, and support groups.
-There are plenty of options, and you can attend them while still living at home.
+There are plenty of options, and you can attend them while living at home.

 However, this comes with a couple of downsides.
 First, there is a much larger chance of relapse, especially in the early days.
-If this is their first time detoxing, then the temptation to give up may be too high.
+If this is their first time detoxing, the temptation to give up may be too high.

 Also, lacking medical supervision during detox can be unsafe in certain circumstances.
 Detoxing from alcohol, opioids, and other substances can even cause lethal complications, which is why we generally recommend inpatient treatment during this time.

 The next best thing to inpatient treatment is an intensive outpatient program (IOP).
-An IOP is the best option for those who are not ready to leave home quite yet, and the quality of care is comparable to an inpatient program.
+An IOP is the best option for those not ready to leave home yet, and the quality of care is comparable to an inpatient program.
 However, spending time in a substance-free environment is generally a better option.

 Alternatively, some facilities may offer a partial-hospitalization program (PHP), which can provide the best of both worlds.
 In this case, your teen may not have to miss too much school and still get the medical oversight necessary during detox.